Toyota starts production of Europe's first hybrid car

 "A new chapter is opening today as Britain, a traditional origin of industrial innovation, becomes home to the manufacture of the first full hybrid vehicle for Europe," Leroy added.

-The world's largest automaker's reputation has however been tarnished by a series of recalls for accelerator and brake problems on a whole range of their cars.
+The group's reputation has however been tarnished by a series of recalls for accelerator and brake problems on a whole range of their cars.

 Toyota president Akio Toyoda last week apologised to shareholders for the mass recalls.